xsolla/paystation-embed/README.md

-# Xsolla PayStation Widget
+# Xsolla Pay Station Widget

 ## Integration Guide

-Xsolla team created a script to simplify the integration of PayStation into your website.
+Xsolla team created a script to simplify the integration of Pay Station into your website.
 Please note: for the proper work of widget please make sure that you pass the ‘access_token’.
 More information about getting ‘access_token’ parameter is available [here](https://developers.xsolla.com/api/v2/pay-station/#api_payment_ui).

 [See Demo](http://livedemo.xsolla.com/paystation/)

 Features:
 * the most appropriate interface depending on the type of device
-* tracking of events happening with PayStation
+* tracking of events happening with Pay Station
 * compliant with the AMD and CommonJS specification for defining modules

 ### Getting the code